 In this explanation of accounting basics, and throughout all of the free materials and the PRO materials—we will often omit some accounting details and complexities in order to present clear and concise explanations.
 This means that you should always seek professional advice for your specific circumstances.

 Did you know?
 To make accounting even easier to understand, we created a collection of premium materials called AccountingCoach PRO.
-Our PRO users get lifetime access to our visual tutorials, seminar videos, cheat sheets, flashcards, quick tests, quick tests with coaching, business forms, and more.
+Our PRO users get lifetime access to our visual tutorials, video training, cheat sheets, flashcards, quick tests, quick tests with coaching, business forms, and more.

 A Story for Relating to Accounting Basics